 Around 75% of sunscreens contain harmful chemicals, but there’s still 25% left to make a choice from.

-This year I bought this brand and this stick on Amazon.
+This year I bought this brand of lotion and this stick on Amazon.

-I’ve learned recently that you should avoid even the natural spray sunscreens because they can easily be breathed in and you don’t really get good coverage.
+It’s best to avoid the spray sunscreens because they can easily be breathed in and you don’t provide good coverage.

 However, before I learned that we used this brand at our recent beach stay and didn’t get burned.

 Check the ratings of your sunscreen at the EWG website.

 There are many natural ingredients you can use to protect your skin.

 I mentioned astaxanthin but you can also make your own sunscreen from essential oils and other natural plant oils.

 Try this DIY sunscreen recipe by Crafty Christian.